-- Understand the basic principles of and have current, cutting-edge knowledge in environmental and human health toxicology.
+- Understand the basic principles of environmental and human health toxicology

-- Understand the processes used and interpret toxicological data for humans and organisms in the environment.
+- Describe and apply the processes used to interpret toxicological data for humans and the environment

 - Ecotoxicology Applied to the Assessment of Contaminated Land